creationix/jack/types.md

 ## @keys list

-Return a list of all the alias keys. (note that if we make keys weak references, this will expose GC behavior, is that desired?)
+Return a list of all the alias keys.

-## @setalias list key index
+## @alias list key index

-Create a named alias using the val.
+Create a named alias using the string key.
 If the alias already exists, point it to the new index.
 Negative indexes are converted before storing with the alias.

-(TODO: Should the keys here be weak references?)

-## @readalias list key
+## @read list key

 Read the index where the alias is pointing to.
 Insert and remove before the alias can change it's position.